Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes

-\textbf{\textit{Temporal stability analysis.}}--- Our first task is to determine how global sinusoidal perturbations to the membrane evolve in time.
-We assess the tube's temporal stability with normal modes of real wavenumber, $q \in \mathbb{R}$, and complex frequency, $\omega = \omegar + \ik \omegai \in \mathbb{C}$, for which $\omegar = \SL \, q$ and $\omegai = \tfrac{1}{4} \mk [ \mk \Gamma \mk (1 \mk - \mk q^2) \mk + \mk \tfrac{1}{4} \mk ( -3 \mk + q^2 \mk - \mk 2 \mk q^4 ) \mk ]$.
-Given our normal mode decomposition, the tube is unstable when there exists a $q$ for which $\omegai > 0$ ---a criterion which only depends on $\Gamma$.
-As shown in the SM \cite[Sec.\ II.3]{supplemental}, and corroborated by previous studies \cite{nelson-prl-1995, granek-jp2f-1995, gurin-jetp-1996, goldstein-jp-1996, powers-prl-1997, boedec-jfm-2014, narsimhan-jfm-2015}, we find membrane tubes are unstable to a finite range of long wavelength perturbations when $\Gamma > \Gammac := \bfrac{3}{4}$, as evident from the growth rate being $\omegai = \tfrac{1}{4} ( \Gamma - \Gammac )$ in the limit of $q \rightarrow 0$ \footnote{The value of the dimensionless critical tension is sometimes reported as $3/2$, in cases where the bending modulus is chosen instead to be $\kappa = \kb/2$.}.
-Though the growth rate of membrane perturbations is determined only by the \FvK\ number, the real part of the dispersion relation \eqref{eq:eq_axi_dispersion} reveals that a nonzero base flow ($\SL \ne 0$) leads to temporal oscillations in the membrane's response, with frequency proportional to the base flow speed.
-Additionally, an axial base flow confers a directionality to the membrane tube, which can bias the spatial evolution of an initially local perturbation---bringing us to the concept of absolute and convective instabilities.
+We now linearize the membrane equations about the chosen base state \cite[Sec.\ I.4]{supplemental}.
+All quantities are non-dimensionalized with $\rz$, $\kb$, and $\zeta$---for which $\zeta \rzt / \kb$ is the fundamental time scale and $\kb / \rzt$ is the fundamental tension scale.
+Lipid membrane tubes under tension, where $\lambdaz \ge 0$, are stable to all non-axisymmetric perturbations \cite[Sec.\ II.3]{supplemental}; \cite{narsimhan-jfm-2015}.
+Consequently, only axisymmetric perturbations are considered here.
+In this case, the perturbed equations of motion---in the absence of thermal noise \footnote{ While thermal noise could be incorporated \cite{al-izzi-sm-2020}, such fluctuations do not contribute to the experiments of interest and are excluded here \cite[Sec.\ VI.3]{supplemental}. }---can be combined into a single equation governing the perturbed tube radius $\tilr = \tilr(z, t)$ \footnote{ When neglecting bulk dynamics, $p$ is assumed constant, and the tube volume is not conserved. }, given by \cite[Sec.\ I.4(c)]{supplemental} At this point, we decompose the perturbed radius $\tilr$ into normal modes of the form $ \sim \! \exp [\mk \ik (q \mk z - \omega \mk t) \mk]$, where $q$ is a dimensionless wavenumber and $\omega$ is a dimensionless frequency; the system is unstable when there exists a $q$ for which $\omegai := \mathrm{Im} \mk \{\omega\} > 0$.
+Substituting this decomposition into Eq.\ \eqref{eq:eq_evolution_equation_linear} leads to the dispersion relation For normal modes with real wavenumber ($q \in \mathbb{R}$) and complex frequency ($\omega \in \mathbb{C}$), membrane tubes are unstable to a finite range of long wavelength perturbations when $\Gamma > \Gammac := \bfrac{3}{4}$ \footnote{For bending modulus $\kappa = \kb/2$, the dimensionless critical tension is $3/2$.}; see SM \cite[Sec.\ II.3]{supplemental} and Refs.\ \cite{nelson-prl-1995, granek-jp2f-1995, gurin-jetp-1996, goldstein-jp-1996, powers-prl-1997, boedec-jfm-2014, narsimhan-jfm-2015, al-izzi-prl-2018}.
+Though the growth rate of such sinusoidal perturbations is determined only by $\Gamma$, the real part of Eq.\ \eqref{eq:eq_axi_dispersion} reveals that a nonzero base flow ($\SL \ne 0$) leads to temporal oscillations in the membrane's response, with frequency proportional to base flow speed.
+Additionally, an axial base flow confers a directionality to the membrane tube, biasing the spatial evolution of an initially local perturbation---bringing us to the concept of absolute and convective instabilities.